mikus31/hummingbird-map/README.md

 **Draft Description**

-The map will connect points of equal dates, or dates within ranges, to create hummingbird migration countour lines.
+The map will connect points of equal dates, or dates within ranges, to create hummingbird migration contour lines.
 See the roughly-sketched graphic below:

 ![hummingbird contours](/images/hbird-contours.png "Hummingbird Contours Map")

 After these contour lines are collected and refined, the data can be stylized and the map animated to produce a wave-like effect northward across North America.
-This animation can be done for each year individually, for all years collectively, or by individual months (similar in nature to [John Nelson's iceberg map](https://www.esri.com/arcgis-blog/products/arcgis-pro/mapping/iceberg-map-part-2-animation/).
+This animation can be done for each year individually, for all years collectively, or by individual months (see [John Nelson's iceberg map](https://www.esri.com/arcgis-blog/products/arcgis-pro/mapping/iceberg-map-part-2-animation/) for an example).
+Allow the user to choose the parameters by providing these options.
 This way of visualizing the data would, potentially, enhance the exposure of the sources and therefore attract more participants in future data collection efforts.

 **The Data**